Advance Your Career in Education

 Choose Your Specialty

 This Saint Mary’s M.A. in Education program is designed for educators who want to advance their careers and build their skills in one of three areas of specialty: curriculum and instruction, mental health, and culturally responsive teaching.
-There is also a master's degree completion option for students in the Graduate Certificate in K-12 Reading program.
+There are also master's degree completion options for students in the Graduate Certificate in K-12 Reading program and Wisconsin educators enrolling in eduCATE-WI.
 Successful completion of the program will increase your professional competencies and make you more marketable as you advance your career in education.

 While Saint Mary’s M.A. in Education program is intended to provide teachers with in-depth knowledge in a particular area of specialty, all students will be challenged through the core curriculum to do the following: